OpenGammaProject/Gamma-MCA/README.md

 The PWA is written with TypeScript.
 To make changes to the code, please only commit to and make pull requests for the `dev` branch! `main` will only pull changes from `dev` once I approve it.

+You can find all the `.ts` files inside the `source` folder.
+The `tsconfig.json` as well as the `package.json` for installation of the node packages and compilation is in the root directory.
+The `index.html` is the only HTML file and can also be found there.
+To change other files like the CSS, fonts or so, head to `assets`.
+Other JS libs used in this app can be found in `assets/js/external`.

+To make changes to the service worker, have a look at `service-worker.js`.
+It is written in vanilla JS, because compiling it in TS is absolute pain and totally not worth it.

 ---

 Notice: The [LICENSE](/LICENSE) does not apply to the name "Gamma MCA" and especially the Gamma MCA logo.
 These are Copyright 2021 by me, Phoenix1747.